sido-meet/D-Schema/README.md

     - Capture the "shape" of fields to provide deeper insights into data patterns.
     - Generate and store a sample of the top-k most frequent values for each column.
     - Implement MinHash sketching for efficient similarity comparisons.
-  - **Schema Integration**: Update the `DatabaseSchema` structure to store this metadata, making it accessible to all schema generators.
+  - **Schema Integration**: Update the `DatabaseSchema` structure to store this metadata and integrate it into the schema generators as non-invasive annotations or as a dedicated profiling report.
 - [ ] **Phase 5: AI-Powered Schema Enrichment**
   - Implement an `AIEnricher` module to intelligently enhance schema details, using the rich context from the profiling phase.
   - **Column Comment Generation**: Automatically generate comments for columns where they are missing, using column name, type, and data samples as context for an LLM.